Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 \subsection{The Conditional Randomization Test}

 The Conditional Randomization Test (CRT) is an assumption-free approach that combines design-based inference with flexible machine learning algorithms.
-For ease of presentation, we first introduce the CRT without incorporating the respondent characteristics $V$ and then return in Section~\ref{subsection:incorporating_respondent} to show how $V$ can be incorporated in all the proposed methods.
-The CRT allows us to examine whether the factors of interest $X$ change the response $Y$ while holding the other factors $Z$ constant.
+For ease of presentation, we first introduce the CRT without incorporating the respondent characteristics $\bV$ and then return in Section~\ref{subsection:incorporating_respondent} to show how $\bV$ can be incorporated in all the proposed methods.
+The CRT allows us to examine whether the factors of interest $\bX$ change the response $\bY$ while holding the other factors $\bZ$ constant.
 Specifically, we test the following null hypothesis,

 where we use $\overset{d}{=}$ to denote distributional equality.
-Our alternative hypothesis states that $X$ affects $Y$ in some way while keeping $Z$ unchanged.
+As a reminder, $H_0$ states that our entire \textit{vector} of potential outcomes are equal in distribution for any values of $\bX$.
+Our alternative hypothesis states that $\bX$ affects $\bY$ in some way while keeping $\bZ$ unchanged.
 This is formalized as,

 We emphasize that the null hypothesis defined in Equation~\eqref{eq:null} implies the absence of any causal effects involving the main factor(s) of interest.
-For example, the null hypothesis is false if $X$ affects $Y$ for \emph{any} individual respondent or subgroup of respondents.
-Similarly, the null hypothesis does not hold if $X$ influences $Y$ only when $Z$ takes a certain set of values.
+For example, the null hypothesis is false if $\bX$ affects $\bY$ for \emph{any} individual respondent or subgroup of respondents.
+Similarly, the null hypothesis does not hold if $\bX$ influences $\bY$ only when $\bZ$ takes a certain set of values.
 Thus, the null hypothesis precludes any heterogeneous or interaction effects as well.
-Lastly, we note that $H_0$ reduces to the commonly known sharp Fisher's null hypothesis of no treatment effect under a finite population framework \citep{fisher:1935}.

-Contrast this hypothesis test formulation with that of the standard AMCE-based analysis, which asks whether each factor of interest $X_{i}$ matters {\it on average}.
-More specifically, \citeauthor{AMCE} assume each individual's potential outcome is only a function of its own profile task, i.e., $Y_{ij}(X,Z) = Y_{ij}(X_{ij}, Z_{ij})$, and computes the marginal importance of $X_i$ by averaging each individual potential outcome over $Z_i$ as well as the respondents, which are assumed to be exchangeable, leading to the following null hypothesis,
+Contrast this hypothesis test formulation with that of the standard AMCE-based analysis, which asks whether each factor of interest $\bX_{i}$ matters {\it on average}.
+More specifically, \citeauthor{AMCE} assume each individual's potential outcome is only a function of its own profile task, i.e., $Y_{ij}(\bX,\bZ) = Y_{ij}(\bX_{ij}, \bZ_{ij})$, and computes the marginal importance of $\bX_i$ by averaging each individual potential outcome over $\bZ_i$ as well as the respondents, which are assumed to be exchangeable, leading to the following null hypothesis,